input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/transaction.md

 [COSE] is a flexible security protocol that supports various types of security messages.
 However, only `COSE Signed Data Object` or `COSE_Sign` type is used.

-The following header must be included in the [COSE] signasture.
+The following header must be included in the [COSE] signature.

 `protected`:

 * `content type`: `application/cbor`
   (this parameter is used to indicate the content type of the data in the payload or ciphertext fields).